 Another safety feature built into the Reference 30k Booster is the EMERGENCY SHUTDOWN switch.
-This large red switch on the front panel of the Reference 30k Booster allows you to immediately shut off all electrical power flowing into or out of the cell from the Reference 30k Booster.
-Pressing on this very visible switch causes the switch to open.
-It remains open until you reset it.
+This large red knob on the front panel of the Reference 30k Booster allows the user to immediately shut off all electrical power flowing into or out of the cell from the Reference 30k Booster.
+Pressing on this obvious switch causes the switch to open.
+It remains open until reset by the user.

 A red LED indicator on the front panel of the Reference 30k Booster glows when the EMERGENCY SHUTDOWN switch is in the tripped position.
-The system does not run experiments until you reset the switch and the indicator LED is off.
+The system will not run experiments until the switch is reset and the indicator light is off.